mjenior/bigSMALL/README.md

 --iters ITERS		iterations for random distribution subsampling

---type TYPE		Type of substrate score calculation to perform (1=Eigen Vector, 2=Normalization, 12=Both)
+--type TYPE		Type of substrate score calculation to perform (1=Eigen Vector or 2=Normalization)

 ---------------------------------------------------------------------------